darton/RPiMS/README.md

 If you're not using Etcher, you'll need to unzip .zip downloads to get the image file (.img) to write to your SD card.
 ```
 ### Run installation script

+Running the following command will download and run the script.
 ```
 sudo curl -sS https://raw.githubusercontent.com/darton/RPiMS/master/install.sh | bash